 Adding color is another reason you might want to work with two or more strands, which automatically makes a project look more interesting than if it were worked with a solid color.

-Sometimes the same two colors are held throughout, or you can change one or more of the colors as you go to create an ombre look or just a more dynamic combination as in my Baby Poncho.
+Sometimes, the same two colors are held throughout, or you can change one or more of the colors as you go to create an ombre look or just a more dynamic combination as in this baby poncho.